 What is a safe way to make payments to the Dutch tax office?

-We strongly recommend you to always verify carefully if the account number you're requested to pay into it is in above list.
+We strongly recommend that you always check carefully if the account number you're requested to pay into is in the above list.
 If so, it is safe to pay!
 Even if the payment turns out to be incorrect you can expect the Dutch tax office to refund it.
 The tax office usually requests payments into account NL86INGB0002445588.
-Any payments into this account, or any other in the list, is legitimate.
+Any requested payments into this account, or any other in the list, are legitimate.

 I have just paid into an account not belonging to the Dutch tax office

-If you just paid into a bank account not belonging to the Dutch tax office, contact your bank right away.
-In certain situations your bank may be able to block the transfer.
+If you have just paid into a bank account not belonging to the Dutch tax office, contact your bank right away.
+In certain situations, your bank may be able to block the transfer.